-Answer: If you move from one NLC state to another, you must apply for a license in the new NLC state when you establish your residency there.
+Answer: If you move from one NLC state to another, you must apply for a license in the new NLC state within 60 days of when you establish your residency there.

 How do I obtain a Multistate license?

 Answer: If you have an active Delaware single state RN or LPN license, and claim Delaware as your primary state of residence, you may apply for Multistate licensure status.
 Click HERE to begin the service request application in DELPROS.